dyne/JaroMail/README.md

 # DONATE

-Money donations are very welcome and well needed.
+Donations are very welcome and well needed.

 By donating you will encourage further development.